UUA Publications Update for July 2017

 Edited by Dan McKanan

 A panel of top scholars presents the first comprehensive collection of primary sources from Unitarian Universalist history.
-This two-volume anthology covers the long histories of Unitarianism, Universalism, and Unitarian Universalism in the United States and around the world, and offers a wealth of sources from the first fifty-five years of the Unitarian Universalist Association.
+This two-volume anthology covers the long histories of Unitarianism, Universalism, and Unitarian Universalism in the United States and around the world.
 Leaders, thinkers, and ordinary participants in the ever-changing tradition of liberal religion are featured.
 Each volume contains more than a hundred distinct selections, with scholarly introductions by leading experts in Unitarian Universalist history.
 The selections include sermons, theologies, denominational statements, hymns, autobiographies, and manifestos, with special attention to class, cultural, gender, and sexual diversity.
 Primary sources are the building blocks of history, and A Documentary History of Unitarian Universalism presents the sources we need for understanding this denomination’s past and for shaping its future.

 Dan McKanan is the Emerson Senior Lecturer at Harvard Divinity School.
 He is the author of five books, most recently Prophetic Encounters: Religion and the American Radical Tradition (Beacon Press, 2011) and Eco-Alchemy: Rudolf Steiner’s Anthroposophy and the Environmental Movement (University of California Press, 2017).
 A member of the Unitarian Universalist Church of Medford, he lives with his spouse and daughter in Somerville, Massachusetts.

 Edited by Jerrie Kishpaugh Hildebrand and Shirley Ann Ranck